rgleave/proj2/EnergyDemand.md

      https://amazon-forecast-samples.s3.us-west-2.amazonaws.com/ml_ops/forecast-mlops-energy-plus-weather.yaml
      ```

-5. "Specify stack details": several parameters are collected that define how the entire workload behaves.
-Use these overrides (many are provided by the Cloudformation template).
-NOTE: for the S3Bucket name, use the same name you provided for the in Step 1 above.
-Also, please be aware that this template includes parameters to turn on the weather index.
+5. Specify stack details: several parameters are collected that define how the entire workload behaves.
+Use these overrides (most are provided by the Cloudformation template).
+NOTE: for the <b>S3Bucket</b> parameter, use the same name you provided for the in Step 1 above.
+Also, please be aware that this template includes additional parameters to turn on the weather index.
 You can examine the cloudformation template to understand which geolocation and time zone options were defaulted to turn on the weather index.

 | Parameter | Recommended Value |
 |--|--|